archipelago-sc2/Archipelago-SC2-data/README.md

 - This mod contains some assets created by Enoki and Subsourian.
 See their licenses.
 - This mod contains some assets created by DaveSpectre.
 See their license.
 - This mod contains some assets created by AlleyV.
 See their license.
+- This mod contains some assets created by SoulFilcher.
+See their license.
+- This mod contains some assets created by Solstice245.
+See their license.
 - This mod uses the Archipelago logo created by Krista Corkos and Christopher Wilson.
 See their license.
 - All third-party licenses are under [Mods/ArchipelagoPlayer.SC2Mod/3rdpartyLicenses/](Mods/ArchipelagoPlayer.SC2Mod/3rdpartyLicenses/)
 - Otherwise, MIT license shall apply, see [LICENSE](LICENSE)